Lundeful/parker/README.md

 some tests.

 The Domain project gets unit tests since it doesn't have any dependencies.
 The API projects get a mix; Unit Tests for smaller things like extensions, utils, etc. The feature folders get integration tests, using test containers and a real DB.
-Infrastructure I would really only test the external parts.
-Either integration tests against a test environment or mocks for contract testing.

 ## Hosting, CI/CD, DevOps